 First of all, you need to prepare yourself to be disappointed, especially if you want to see the big five.
 Wild animals don’t care how much you paid for your game drive.
 However, if you do your homework properly (google for the perfect spots), there is a high chance you will spot your favorite beast.
 My priority were lions and luckily South Africa ranks quite high in spotting the King.
 And yay, I got lucky on the very first day!
 On the other hand, we saw so many giraffes, elephants, antelopes, zebras and impalas that soon no one cared about those “losers” anymore. 😊

-I struggled with this question for quite a while and in the end, I booked 4 days (3 days in private game reserve and 1 day in Kruger).
+I struggled with the question how many days I need for quite a bit and in the end, I booked 4 days.
+We spent 3 days in Blue Canyon private game reserve and 1 day in Kruger National Park.
 It all depends on what is your objective: if you only want to strike safari off your bucket list, then one day in South Africa is enough.
 You don’t even need to drive all the way to Kruger – just join one of organized day tours from Johannesburg (or rent your own car) where they take you to smaller parks.
 But if you want to feel the real pulse of the wilderness and hear the lions roaring at night while you sleep, then trust me, you will want to stay much longer.
 3 full days is minimum, but if you can afford it, I’d go for 5 at least.
 When it comes to safari, each day is a new adventure.
 On the other hand, maybe you will want to skip a game drive or two to relax by the pool… and boy, time flies!

 When is the best time to go on safari?